+IV.D.1.
+Program Responsibilities

+IV.D.1.a) The program must demonstrate evidence of scholarly activities, consistent with its mission(s) and aims.
+(Core)

+IV.D.2.
+Faculty Scholarly Activity

+IV.D.2.a).(2)

-IV.D.1.Program ResponsibilitiesIV.D.1.a)The program must demonstrate evidence of scholarly activities, consistent with its mission(s) and aims.
-(Core)IV.D.2.Faculty Scholarly ActivityIV.D.2.a)The faculty must establish and maintain an environment of inquiry and scholarship with an active research component.
-(Core)IV.D.2.a).(1)The members of the faculty should regularly participate in organized clinical discussions, rounds, journal clubs, and conferences.
+IV.D.2.a) The faculty must establish and maintain an environment of inquiry and scholarship with an active research component.
+(Core)

+IV.D.2.a).(1) The members of the faculty should regularly participate in organized clinical discussions, rounds, journal clubs, and conferences.
 (Detail)

-IV.D.2.a).(2) At least 50 percent of the core faculty members who are certified in adult congenital heart disease by the ABIM (see Program Requirements II.B.4.c)-d) must annually engage in a variety of scholarly activities from among the following: faculty participation in grand rounds, posters, workshops, quality improvement presentations, podium presentations, grant leadership, non-peer-reviewed print/electronic resources, articles or publications, book chapters, textbooks, webinars, service on professional committees,
+At least 50 percent of the core faculty members who are certified in clinical cardiac electrophysiology by the ABIM or the AOBIM (see Program Requirements II.B.4.c)-d) must annually engage in a variety of scholarly activities from among the following: faculty participation in grand rounds, posters, workshops, quality improvement presentations, podium presentations, grant leadership, non-peer-reviewed print/electronic resources, articles or publications, book chapters, textbooks, webinars, service on professional committees, or serving as a journal reviewer, journal editorial board member, or editor.
+(Core)